NUPUR-GLITCH/linear-regression-analysis/README.md

 ## 📌 Project Overview
 This project demonstrates **Simple Linear Regression** using Python.
-The analysis is performed on a time-series dataset (monthly passenger data) to understand trends and relationships between variables.

 The notebook explains:
 - Difference between **Simple Linear Regression** and **Linear Regression**